 Good design can improve the way we live our lives and the competitiveness of our economy.
-This is an exciting, new two year course through which students develop skills in investigating, designing, making and evaluating products that provide solutions to real design problems whilst meeting the needs of real clients.
+This is an exciting two year course through which students develop skills in investigating, designing, making and evaluating products that provide solutions to real design problems whilst meeting the needs of real clients.

 Career Opportunities: Industrial Product Design, Graphic Design, Architecture, Engineering, Landscape Design, Furniture Design, Interior Design, Product Engineering, Product Promotion, Advertising.